 Tip: Open Mon-Sat for lunch and Thu-Sat dinner only.
 No music, no menu printed; the writeup is on the wall.

-Jeremy Lee's Dean Street dining room in Soho London, opened 1926 and restored under chef Lee since 2012, runs a daily-changing seasonal British menu and a famous smoked eel sandwich.
+Jeremy Lee's Dean Street dining room in Soho London, opened 1926 and restored under chef Lee since 2012, runs a daily-changing seasonal British menu.

 Signature: Smoked eel sandwich, Steamed mutton pudding